Reasoning about identifier spaces: How to make Chord correct: Specification of ring-maintenance operations

 The Boolean function {\it between} is used to test the order of identifiers.
 Because identifier order wraps around at zero, it is meaningless to test the order of two identifiers---each precedes and succeeds the other.
 This is why {\it between} has three arguments:

 For {\it nb} to be {\it between n1} and {\it n2}, it must be equal to neither.
 Further properties of identifier spaces are presented in Section~\ref{sec:idspace}.

-Each node that is a member of a Chord network has the following state variables:
+Each node that is a member of a Chord network has the following state variables.
+They are all initialized by the {\it join} operation.

-where {\it myIdent} is the hash of its IP address, and {\it prdc} is the node's predecessor. {\it succList} is the node's entire successor list; the head of this list is its {\it first successor} or simply its {\it successor}.
+Note that {\it myIdent} is the hash of its IP address, and {\it prdc} is the node's predecessor. {\it succList} is the node's entire successor list; the head of this list is its {\it successor}.
 The parameter {\it r} is the fixed length of all successor lists.